install.packages("pak") #IF NOT ALREADY INSTALLED

 gridlines_plus() I’d say that looks pretty nice, but it’s, at worst, an evidence-based starting point upon which to build something truly impactful and distinctive!

-Just as with ggplot2, we recommend users use ggplot2::ggsave() to export all their graphs from R!
+Just as with ggplot2, I recommend users use ggplot2::ggsave() to export all their graphs from R!
 Using RStudio’s Plots pane to export graphs makes it harder to control the resolution, width, and size of your exported graphs and to ensure consistency from one version of a graph to the next.

 For example, full page width in a typical scientific journal is approximately 7 inches, and a typical aspect ratio (width:height) is approximate 1.33, yielding a typical height around 5.26 inches.
 So, a reasonable ggsave() call might look like this: